 To apply for any posted employment opportunities, candidate MUST email resume and cover letter to firstname.lastname@example.org

-Reports to: Prevention Director who reports to the Director of Programs
+Reports to: HIV Prevention Coordinator who reports to the HIV Prevention Director

 - Identify and recruit target population for HIV prevention interventions, programs and services

 - Provide HIV/AIDS education and risk reduction to priority populations

 - Maintain knowledge of additional social and support services provided by other agencies in Palm Beach County (Area 9)

 - Attend administrative and department meetings